codykoffman24/CHEMENG-277-Final-Project/README.md

 # CHEMENG-277-Final-Project

 ## Overview
 This project analyzes battery State of Health (SOH) using the Oxford Battery Degradation Dataset.
 The analysis focuses on discharge trends and incorporates Open Circuit Voltage (OCV) hysteresis as a key feature to improve SOH predictions.
-Multiple regression models are evaluated, including Linear, Ridge, and Lasso Regression, to determine the most effective method for modeling battery degradation over time.
+Multivariable regression is applied and optimized with lasso and ridge regression to select the most important features impacting battery degradation.
 ## Repository Structure
 ##